 If you are on a low-sugar diet, you can use cinnamon as an alternative to sugar as it can sweeten your food naturally while giving it a delectable taste.

-If you want your food to be sweeter, though, it is better to use Ceylon cinnamon as its taste is more delicate and richer than cassia.
+If you want your food to be sweeter, though, it is better to use real cinnamon as its taste is more delicate and richer than cassia.

 This is a non-conclusive study, however, since the effect of the spice was not tested on humans, but merely in test tubes.

 Further studies were made by the BMC Complementary and Alternative Medicine, where cinnamon's health benefits were assessed.